-- Avoid ambiguity and explain concepts and principles in clear, easy-tounderstand terms. - Use generally accepted heuristics or "financial rules of thumb" whenever possible to provide guidelines against which people can make complex decisions. - Use visualization to help the prospect envision or see how your solution will get them to where they want to be.
+Principle Herding Relate personal experiences and reference what other people whom you've worked with - and are in similar situations - have decided to do. • Use generally accepted heuristics or "financial rules of thumb" to give people an idea of what others have done when dealing with the same subject.
+Irrational Optimism • Use personal experiences to help people see how others have benefitted from having financial and/ or protection products in place when the need arose.
+Inertia • Avoid ambiguity and explain concepts and principles in clear, easy-to-understand terms.
+Use generally accepted heuristics or "financial rules of thumb" whenever possible to provide guidelines against which people can make complex decisions. • Use visualization to help prospects envision or see how your solution will get them to where they want to be.

-techniques that help overcome these hurdles, will create a much better experience for their prospects and clients and achieve greater results.
+with techniques that help overcome these hurdles, will create a much better experience for their prospects and clients and achieve greater results.
 At LIMRA, we put this concept to the test and found that incorporating Behavioral Economics techniques in presentations increased the likelihood to close by 29 percent (Figure 3).
 In the Trustworthy Selling program, participants who incorporate these and other techniques from the curriculum consistently experience lifts in productivity of 20 to 30 percent.
-More important, incorporating these techniques invoke stronger feelings in prospects and leave a better impression.
+More important, incorporating these techniques invokes stronger feelings in prospects and leaves a better impression.
 In this era of customer centricity, aligning our presentations closely to the thought patterns of our prospects and clients will provide an experience tailored to their specific needs.